 There are three ways to currently obtain an agricultural burn permit during Burn Season:

 1) Online Permit Application Renewal

 Available for individuals who held an agricultural burn permit within the past two burn seasons; your previous burn permit number or Assessor’s Parcel Number (APN) will be required to complete this process.

 Click here to renew your agricultural burn permit and process credit card payment.
-Process fees apply to credit card transactions.
+An additional process fee of $2.35 applies to credit card transactions.